bhavaygg/InSTAnT/README.md

     | Cbln1, Syt4     | 4.29E-36 | 1.55E-10  | 1.35E-32  | 2.1E-131        | 1.48E-17        | 2.1E-131 | 2       | 22      | 2        |

 (**Note** - For AnnData objects.
 These results are stored in `adata.uns['differential_colocalization']`. `adata.uns['differential_colocalization']` is a dictionary with keys based on the analysis done.
 For `1va` and `ava`, the key is `{cell_type}` and for `1v1`, the key is `{cell_type)_vs_{cell_type_2}`).

+### UPDATE: Frequent Subgraph Mining.

+Finds networks of genes colocalized in many cells using [gSpan](https://github.com/betterenvi/gSpan).
+The networks found are potential candidates for groups of cells and genes exhibiting interesting subcellular patterns, in this case colocalization.
+Such colocalization networks could potentially be underlying factors for specific biological processes.

+Arguments:
+  - `n_vertices`: (int) Minimum number of vertices in the network.
+  - `alpha`: (Float) (Float) pvalue signifcance threshold (>alpha_cellwise are converted to 1).
+Default = 0.001.
+  - `clique`: (Boolean) Forces networks found to be fully connected.
+Number of edges is number of vertices choose 2.
+Default = False.
+  - `n_edges`: (int) (Optional) Minimum number of edges in the network.
+Works only when clique == False.
+  - `fsm_name`: (String) (Optional) Name of adata.uns key to save output in.
+Be sure to specify if `run_fsm` is ran multiple times because it will overwrite.
+Default = "nV{x}_cliques" where x is the number of vertices.